kevinchen93/heirbnb/README.md

 ### Reviews
   * A logged in user is able to leave a review on a past booking.
   * A logged in user is able to edit an existing review.

-### User Profile
-  * A user's profile page will display all of his or her listings and reviews.
-  * A user will be able to edit his or her own profile information from his or her own user page:
-    * Profile photo

 ## Technology Stack